Lookahead Pathology in Monte-Carlo Tree Search: Conclusions

 \section{Conclusions}

 In this paper, we explored the question of whether MCTS algorithms like UCT could exhibit lookahead pathology --- an issue hitherto overlooked in the literature.
 Due to the shortcomings of existing synthetic game tree models, we introduced our own novel generative model for extensive-form games.
 We used these critical win-loss games as a vehicle for exploring search pathology in UCT and found it to be particularly pronounced in high critical rate regimes.
 Important avenues for follow-up work include generalizing the theoretical results presented in this paper to games where $\gamma \neq 1$ and deriving tighter bounds for the exploration parameter $c$, as well as investigating whether such pathologies emerge in real-world domains.
+It would also be interesting to study whether pathological behavior can be mitigated by choosing alternatives to the UCB1 bandit algorithm in the MCTS loop.